ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/4-using-webgpu-apis.md

 ## Setup project

 Now that we have `webgpudawn` library built, we can start by removing the extra files included as part of the stock Game Activity project.
-Delete all the files except `main.cpp`.
-We will use `webgpuRenderer.cpp` and `webgpuRenderer.h` files for our creating our application.
+Delete all the files from the top `cpp` directory,except `main.cpp`.
+We will create `webgpuRenderer.cpp` and `webgpuRenderer.h` files for our creating our application with WebGPU.

 ## Using Dawn WebGPU APIs